bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 Now we have the our uploader `ImageUploader`, let's could go ahead scaffolding out our application.

-Let's Run `rails g scaffold gallery title:string`, and add `mount_uploaders :images, ImageUploader` into the active record class, so that our `/app/models/gallery.rb` looks like
+Let's Run `rails g scaffold gallery title:string`, and add `mount_uploaders :images, ImageUploader` into the Active Record class, so that our `/app/models/gallery.rb` looks like

 {% highlight ruby %}

 class Gallery < ActiveRecord::Base
-  mount_uploaders :images, ImageUploader
+  mount_uploaders :images, ImageUploader # mount the uploader end
-end

 {% endhighlight %}